Table of Contents for this Page

 A septic tank and leach field, while not installed in every home, are a very important system on those they are installed.
 They contain and distribute all the waste water and solids from your home plumbing system.
 Toilets, showers, sinks, washing machine, etc. They all drain from your homes’ main waste line in to the septic tank where the solids break down and accumulate at the bottom.
 The liquids in the septic tank reach an exit point and are distributed through an aptly named “distribution box” to the leach field where they are filtered through pipes and rocks, before leaching in to the ground.

-If your home experiences slow drains or frequent backups, it could be a sign of septic tank being full or worse, failure.
+If your home experiences slow drains or frequent backups, it could be a sign of septic tank being full, the septic pump needing replacement, or worse, failure.
 Signs of stagnant water in the yard around the area of the leach field, often with sewage odors, sunken areas and excessive vegetation growth on the drain field, etc – are signs that the leach field itself may be failing and in need of replacement.

 To get the most life from your tank and leach field, keep it healthy.
 Pump the tank every 3-5 years.
 Don’t dump grease, paint or harsh chemicals down the drain.
 Don’t drive on any part of the system in your yard and do your best to prevent tree roots from growing into it.